c0ntinua/dual-number-fourier-series-go/README.md

 The target function is approximated with something like a Fourier series.

 The frequencies are real numbers, however, and not just natural numbers (this is easily changed.)

+Thanks to the lovely simplicity of Go, which is winning me over as I just begin to really use it, you can read off instructions for steering the live curve-fitting from input.go.